 CMS has indicated that payment adjustments will not be limited to RAF scores for the specific MA enrollees for which errors are found but may also be extrapolated to the entire MA plan subject to a particular CMS contract.
-Based on a recent final rule issued by CMS in January 2023, although 2011 to 2017 plan years are still subject to audit, overpayments to MA plans that are identified as a result of a Risk Adjustment Data Validation ("RADV"), audit will only be subject to extrapolation for plan year 2018 and any subsequent plan year.
-In addition, CMS will not apply an adjustment factor, known as a FFS Adjuster, in RADV audits to account for potential differences in diagnostic coding between the MA program and Medicare FFS program.
+Based on a final rule issued by CMS in January 2023, overpayments to MA plans that are identified as a result of a Risk Adjustment Data Validation ("RADV") audit will be subject to extrapolation for plan year 2018 and any subsequent plan year.
+On November 14, 2024, CMS initiated the payment year 2018 MA RADV audits and expects to begin issuing payment year

+2018 audit findings in mid-calendar year 2026.
+In addition, CMS will not apply an adjustment factor, known as an FFS Adjuster, in RADV audits to account for potential differences in diagnostic coding between the MA program and Medicare FFS program.
 We are continuing to assess the potential impact this final rule may have on our business and operations.

 On March 31, 2023, CMS issued its final 2024 Medicare Advantage Rate Announcement, which implements a three-year phase-in of certain changes to the methodology CMS will use to perform risk adjustment for plan years 2024 through 2026.
 Under the new risk adjustment model that was implemented in 2024, CMS has changed the manner by which over 2,000 diagnosis codes, across a range of disease and condition categories, are considered for purposes of patient risk scoring, with certain of these codes no longer impacting risk scoring.
+On April 1, 2024, CMS released the 2025 Medicare Advantage Rate Announcement, which continues the three-year phase in by blending 67% of the risk score calculated using the updated 2024 MA risk adjustment model with 33% of the risk score calculated using the 2020 MA risk adjustment model.
 While the codes subject to changes represent only a fraction of the total number of conditions considered for purposes of risk adjustment, this change and any future changes to CMS's risk adjustment methodology could impact the revenue we record from Medicare Advantage plans.